 - In an effort to maintain the quality of our equipment, there will be no food, drinks or tobacco products allowed in the Commons area.

 - All Daytona State College and UCF students currently taking classes will have access to designated area computers.
-All patrons (individuals that are not currently taking classes or are not affiliated with Daytona State College and/or UCF) will not be allowed in any Computing Commons area.
+All patrons (individuals that are not currently taking classes or are not affiliated with Daytona State College and/or UCF) will not be allowed in any Computer Commons area.
 All students given access to the Commons area will agree to follow the Daytona State Network and Internet Acceptable Use Policy, the Daytona State College Student Code of Conduct, and the Daytona State College Computing Commons Institutional Rights and Responsibilities.

-- Daytona State College and UCF students have priority access to the Computing Commons at all times!
+- Daytona State College and UCF students have priority access to the Computer Commons at all times!
 During busy times, those not working on education related material will be asked to forfeit the seat in order to accommodate a student completing school related work.

 - In an effort to enhance our available student resources, beginning February 1 2010, any currently enrolled student will have access to a Dell NetBook to check out for use in the Library.
 The NetBooks will access the Internet through DSC's FalconAir Wireless and are loaded with Office 2007 software.

 - A valid Florida ID and Student ID must be presented and will be collected from a student before a Dell NetBook is check out.

 - All NetBooks must be returned to a Commons support staff before exiting the building.

 - ID will be returned to owner after NetBook is checked in by a Commons staff.